digipolisantwerp/antwerp-ui_angular/CONTRIBUTING.md

 - `examples`: contains the build output for the examples
 - `packages`: the component sources
   - `some-package/`: sources for a component package (one or more components)
-    - Use `npm run package your-package` to create a new package folder
+    - Use `npm run package some-other-package` to create a new package folder
     - `src/lib/some-component/`: sources for a component
     - `examples/`: examples (documentation) as shown in the styleguide app
     - `package.json`: dependencies needed by this package